Open Door Policy for Reporting Misconduct and Concerns

 - made a report, or disclosed information, to a representative of the Foundation regarding any activity or conduct that is suspect, questionable or may be contrary to any law or Foundation policy, practice or operations;

 - provided information in connection with a governmental, regulatory or law enforcement investigation or proceeding filed or about to be filed, or otherwise assisted in any such investigation or proceeding, regarding any conduct that the employee reasonably believes involves a violation or possible violation of applicable law or regulation;

-If any employee believes that he/she has been subject to any discrimination or retaliation or other adverse action by the foundation or its agents for making a report in accordance with this Policy, he/she may use the procedures set forth below to report such discrimination or retaliation.
-If it is determined that an employee has experienced any improper employment action in violation of this Policy, the foundation will take appropriate corrective action.
+If any employee believes that he/she has been subject to any discrimination or retaliation or other adverse action by the Foundation or its agents for making a report in accordance with this Policy, he/she should report such discrimination or retaliation to the General Counsel.
+If it is determined that an employee has experienced any improper employment action in violation of this Policy, the Foundation will take appropriate corrective action.

 Any employee who willfully files a false report, or who provides evidence which is known by the employee to be false or as to which the employee has no reasonable basis for believing the information to be true, will not be protected by this Policy, and may be subject to disciplinary action, up to and including termination of employment.